It’s That Time of Year Again, Here’s How to Get Dogs Through Halloween Safely…

 It’s the Same Process for Scary Sounds…

-With vacuum cleaner it’s a similar process.
-At first you turn the vacuum off in another room and then feed him his dinner.
+With vacuum cleaners, it’s a similar process.
+At first, you turn the vacuum off in another room and then feed him his dinner.
 He will quickly learn that the sound of the vacuum coming on (far away) means dinner time.
 Soon he’ll drool at the sound of it (Pavlov’s Dogs).
 Over time you move the vacuum closer and closer to his dinner bowl.

 On Halloween Night…